Pixelynx/note_review_scheduler/README.md

 An intelligent note review scheduler that automatically scans your notes, selects the most relevant ones, and sends them via email on a configurable schedule.

+**Current Status**: This project has a robust backend implementation but requires manual setup.
+The CLI setup wizard is not yet implemented.

 ## Features

 ### Multi-Format Note Support